doctest/doctest/doc/markdown/assertions.md

 When dealing with very large or very small numbers it can be useful to specify a scale, which can be achieved by calling the ```scale()``` method on the ```doctest::Approx``` instance.

+An epsilon of `1.0` or greater is treated as accepting any finite value (comparisons involving NaN still fail).
+Values in `[0, 1)` use the relative tolerance formula above.

 ## NaN checking

 Two NaN floating point numbers do not compare equal to each other.
 This makes it quite inconvenient to check for NaN while capturing the value.